Solid foods: How to get your baby started

 Giving your baby his or her first taste of solid food is a major milestone.
 Here's what you need to know before your baby takes that first bite.

 Is your baby ready for solid foods?

-Breast milk or formula is the only food your newborn needs.
-However, by ages 4 months to 6 months, most babies are ready to begin eating solid foods as a complement to breast-feeding or formula-feeding.
-It's during this time that babies typically stop using their tongues to push food out of their mouths and begin to develop the coordination to move solid food from the front of the mouth to the back for swallowing.
+But by ages 4 months to 6 months, most babies are ready to begin eating solid foods as a complement to breast-feeding or formula-feeding.
+During this time babies typically stop using their tongues to push food out of their mouths and begin to develop the coordination to move solid food from the front of the mouth to the back for swallowing.